Getting started tutorial part 1: setting up the Butler data repository¶

 In this case

 -j argument means that we’re just setting up

-$CI_HSC_DIR environment variable should be the ci_hsc directory’s path.
+$RC2_SUBSET_DIR environment variable should be the rc2_subset directory’s path.

 In the LSST Science Pipelines you don’t directly manage data files.
-Instead, you access data through the Butler client.
+Instead, you access data through an instance of the Butler class.
 This gives you flexibility to work with data from different observatories without significantly changing your workflow.

 The Butler manages data in repositories.
 Butler repositories can be remote (the data is on a server, across a network) or local (the data in on a local filesystem).
 In this tutorial you’ll create and use a local Butler repository, which is a simple directory.

 The rc2_subset git repository has a Butler repository contained within it.
 To construct a Butler that can manage data in that repository, from a python prompt say:

 from lsst.daf.butler import Butler import os repo_path = os.path.join(os.environ['RC2_SUBSET_DIR'], 'SMALL_HSC') butler = Butler(repo_path)

 Now you can explore the repository using the registry attribute of the Butler you created.
 E.g.: